atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 =================

-After the configuration step, building the example is as easy as typing
+After the configuration step, building the example is as easy as typing:
 ::

     cmake --build .

-while being in the the build directory created during the configuration step.
+while being in the build directory created during the configuration step.
 In this example, that directory would be :code:`examples/helloworld/build`.

-After the build finished, both the Hello World publisher and subscriber applications are present within the build directory.
+After the build finished, both the Hello World publisher and subscriber applications will be present within the build directory.

 `Running Hello World`_ example can now be done with the binaries that were just build.
-Be sure to use the right directories though.
+Be sure to use the right directories.